-Long Street – Long street is Cape Town’s most iconic street.
-It’s a party street with a buzzing energy.
-It has a range of bars, roof tops and clubs.
+Long Street – Long Street is Cape Town’s most iconic street.
+It’s a party street with buzzing energy.
+It has a range of bars, rooftops and clubs.
 There is a variety of nightlife options for everyone.
 Weekends will bring locals and tourists and eventually, rowdy crowds.
 Many hostels and ethnic restaurants are also along here.

 Top Picks: Neighbourhood, Beerhouse, The Village Idiot, Royale, Tjing Tjing Roof Top, Sergeant Pepper